Talenka/LSC-License/README.md

 This enslavement will be transmitted to your child, if you manage to give birth.

-In exchange for *Your* total acceptance of this absurd system, *We* will grant you the bottomline basic living wage that *MAY* allow to survive and to consume craps and *Your* soul.
+In exchange for *Your* total acceptance of this absurd system, *We* will grant you the bottom-line basic living wage that *MAY* allow to survive and to consume craps and *Your* soul.

 5. Submission to Authority.